Disclosure: This is a testimonial in partnership with Fundrise. We earn a commission from partner links on Modest Money.

 Additionally, Fundrise is registered with FINRA and is a member of the Financial Industry Regulatory Authority (FINRA), the American Stock Exchange, and the National Association of Real Estate Investment Trusts (NAREIT).

 The internet is dotted with positive reviews showing good results and most importantly a real service behind Fundrise.
-Lots of individual investors have shared their success stories, and tellingly it has a stellar 4.8 out of 5 rating on the App Store with more than 15,000 reviews.
+Lots of individual investors have shared their success stories, and it has a stellar 4.8 out of 5 rating on the App Store with more than 15,000 reviews.

 The very credible Better Business Bureau (BBB) offers a solid A rating.
 If you read through the comments and reviews, even negative ones are not alleging fraud/illegitimacy, but rather offering views on the substance of how the program works.

 Can You Make Legit Returns with Fundrise?

 Fundrise is a legit platform where you can make money.
-According to the National Council of Real Estate Investment Fiduciaries (NCREIF), the average annualized returns of private commercial real estate properties was 10.3%.
+According to the National Council of Real Estate Investment Fiduciaries (NCREIF), the average annualized returns of private commercial real estate properties, such as office buildings, was 10.3%.

 On the other hand, through the end of 2020 Fundrise has reported a 10.11% average annual return since 2014.
-The difference is with Fundrise you don’t need to spend your time managing your real estate.
+The difference is with Fundrise you don’t need to spend your time managing your real estate deals.
 With an eREIT, the platform handles everything for you.

 How Strong is a Fundrise Investment?

 There’s little doubt about the authenticity of this crowdfunding real estate platform.
 Fundrise has a solid track record when it comes to long-term growth.
 It regularly files reports with the Securities and Exchange Commission (SEC) for all of its REITs.

-The latest figures from June 2019 say it originated $816 million in debt and equity investments in real estate since it was founded.
+The latest figures from June 2019 say it originated $816 million in debt and equity investments in real estate deals since it was founded.